Crappie Vs Bluegill – What’s the Difference?

 Crappie vs Bluegill Identification

 Despite their similar appearances, the Bluegill and Crappie are not the same species.
-While both have gill patches that are blue, Bluegill are generally more colorful and distinctive.
-Crappie, on the other hand, are predominantly green and have a rounded shape.
+While both have blue gill patches, Bluegill are generally more colorful and distinctive.
+Crappies, on the other hand, are predominantly green and have a rounded shape.
 They also have larger mouths than Bluegill, but this does not mean you cannot catch them!

 Both are native to the U.S. and prefer clear or moderately turbid water.
 They are less dependent on vegetation than the black variety, which prefers heavy, shaded water.
 Both species spawn in late spring and early summer.
 But to determine which is which, you should be familiar with the differences.

 The most significant difference between these two species is the size.
-Crappie are larger, weighing in the neighborhood of five pounds.
+Crappies are larger, weighing in the neighborhood of five pounds.
 While both fish are delicious, they are not the same size.
-While most bluegill are six to eight inches long, Black Crappie can reach nine inches.
+While most bluegill are six to eight inches long, Black crappies can reach nine inches.
 However, most anglers agree that the taste of Bluegill is better.
-Bluegill are more flavorful, while Crappie have softer meat.
+Bluegill is more flavorful, while crappies have softer meat.

 Crappie vs Bluegill Habitat